collective/collective.developermanual/source/reference_manuals/active/schema-driven-forms/creating-a-simple-form/creating-a-package.rst

 requires a form, you should be able to add the same dependencies.
 If you have read the Dexterity manual, most of this should be familiar.

-For details about creating packages and using buildout, see the `buildout manual`_.
+For details about creating new packages, see `Bootstrapping Plone add-on development <http://developer.plone.org/getstarted/paste.html>`_.

 First, we create a new package: